Atmosphere-NX/Atmosphere/docs/components/modules/sm.md

 # sm
-This module is a reimplementation of the Horizon OS's "sm" system module, which is responsible for service management.
+This module is a reimplementation of the Horizon OS's `sm` system module, which is responsible for service management.

 ## Extensions
 Atmosphère extends this module with extra IPC commands and new services.